Quantum-coherent mixtures of causal relations: Results

-The example of \textsc{ProbQ} from Fig.~\ref{fig:ExampleCircuits}(c) is obtained by replacing the partial swap with an equal probabilistic mixture of identity and swap, which eliminates the cross terms in Eq.~\ref{eq:Ecoh}.
+The example of \textsc{ProbQ} from Fig.~4(c) obtained by replacing the partial swap with an equal probabilistic mixture of identity and swap, which eliminates the cross terms in equation~(\ref{eq:Ecoh}).
 The result is a manifestly probabilistic mixture of causal relations that is nevertheless quantum on both pathways.
-One can further modify this gate to realize the example of \textsc{ProbC} in Fig.~\ref{fig:ExampleCircuits}(a) by applying complete dephasing operations on its inputs, $D$ and $E$, which effectively reduces both qubits to classical bits.
+One can further modify this gate to realize the example of \textsc{ProbC} in Fig.~4(a) complete dephasing operations on its inputs, $D$ and $E$, which effectively reduces both qubits to classical bits.

-The example of \textsc{PhysC} presented in Fig.~\ref{fig:ExampleCircuits}(b) also begins by complete dephasing on $D$ and $E$ to ensure that both pathways are indeed classical.
+The example of \textsc{PhysC} presented in Fig.~4(b) also begins by complete dephasing on $D$ and $E$ to ensure that both pathways are indeed classical.
 The simplest example of a physical mixture would then be one wherein $B$ is a nontrivial function of both $D$ and $E$.
 However, since we wish to realize all of these examples with a single experimental set-up, we consider instead a probabilistic mixture of two gates, one of which has $B$ as a nontrivial function of both $D$ and $E$, whereas the other prepares $B$ in the completely mixed state.
-The proof that all of our examples are indeed representatives of their classes is provided in the Supplementary Information.
+The expression $\mathcal{E}_{CB|D}$ for each example and the proof that they are all indeed representatives of their classes are provided in the Supplementary Note 2.

-\textbf{Experimental signatures of causal relations}
+\subsection{Experimental signatures of causal relations}

-The four circuits of Fig.~\ref{fig:ExampleCircuits} are experimentally realized using the set-up of Fig.~\ref{fig:setup}.
+The four circuits of Fig.~4 are experimentally realized using the set-up of Fig.~5.
 The polarization degrees of freedom of different photon modes constitute the qubits in our circuit.
 We use downconversion to prepare the photonic modes $C$ and $E$ in the maximally entangled polarization state $\ket{\Phi^+}$.